VijayChandraAtheli/vijaychandraatheli.com/_posts/2025-12-31-performance-debt-salesforce.md

 Drawing from implementations across FinTech and Insurance, I've repeatedly seen performance issues framed as technical problems—when they were actually **governance, design, and ownership problems**.

-This article explores performance debt as a distinct and under-recognized enterprise risk in Salesforce—particularly in regulated, high-volume environments.
+This article explores performance debt as a distinct and under-recognized enterprise risk within Salesforce implementations—particularly in regulated, high-volume environments.

 ![Performance debt visualization showing layers of system complexity](/images/posts/2025-12-31-performance-debt-salesforce/performance-debt-salesforce.png)
 *The invisible accumulation: How performance debt layers into enterprise systems*